Batman Beyond: Return of the Joker (video game)

 Batman Beyond: Return of the Joker, known as Batman of the Future: Return of the Joker in Europe, is a scrolling beat 'em up video game developed by Kemco and released by Ubi Soft for the Game Boy Color, PlayStation and Nintendo 64 in 2000 and 2001.
-The game is based on the film of the same name, which in turn was based on the TV series Batman Beyond.
+The game is based on the animated film of the same name, which in turn was based on the TV series Batman Beyond.
 Players act as the new Batman Terry McGinnis, who takes over the position of the retired Bruce Wayne and fights against the Jokerz gang led by the recently revived Joker.
 Throughout the game, Batman fights the villain's cronies, who steal tech components from various laboratories and corporations in Gotham City.
 Joker uses them to take control of a missile-shooting satellite, which he plans to destroy the entire city with.

 Although presented at the 2000 E3 convention, Batman Beyond: Return of the Joker received sparse pre-release coverage.
-It garnered overwhelmingly negative critical reviews for its Nintendo 64 and Playstation versions, and a mixed reception for the Game Boy Color release.
+It garnered overwhelmingly negative critical reviews for its Nintendo 64 and PlayStation versions, and a mixed reception for the Game Boy Color release.
 Despite some positive comments towards its multiple-batsuit mechanic and cutscenes, the game was heavily criticized for its outdated and repetitive beat 'em up style, low enemy AI, the uselessness of weapons and suits, amateurish graphics, and poor sound.
-The unbalanced challenge was also condemned; Game Boy Color and Nintendo 64 versions were reported to be beaten within a few hours, while the Playstation was stated to become excessively difficult by the second stage, made worse by lack of a password system.
+The unbalanced challenge was also condemned; Game Boy Color and Nintendo 64 versions were reported to be beaten within a few hours, while the PlayStation was stated to become excessively difficult by the second stage, made worse by lack of a password system.

 Gameplay

 Batman Beyond is a side-scrolling beat 'em up game similar to Streets of Rage, Final Fight, and Double Dragon.
 The player, through four stages (The Air and Space Museum, Bruce Wayne Enterprises, Arkham, and the Jolly Jack Toy Factory) acts as the new Batman Terry McGinnis, whose foes are members of the Jokerz gang and range from werewolves to giant robots with spinning arms that fall off to harm Batman.
 The PlayStation and Nintendo 64 versions allow the player to select and switch between four suits, three of them (Standard, Offensive, and Defensive) available from the start.
 All of them hold different abilities and weapons.
-The Standard suit gives Batman a variety of jumps, attacks, defenses, and three weapons: a Magnetic Nunchakus, a Staff that can kill enemies in fewer hits, and a fast-moving Discus that can slice through foes.
-The Offensive increases Batman's punching power but at the cost of being able to defend, Defensive increases his ability to protect himself, and the Nimble suit increases Batman's defense and attack power and allows him to Glide in the air.
+The Standard suit gives Batman a variety of jumps, attacks, defenses, and three weapons: a Magnetic Nunchaku that can be charged to deal extra damage, a Staff that can kill enemies in fewer hits, and a fast-moving Discus that can slice through foes.
+The Offensive increases Batman's punching power but at the cost of being able to defend, Defensive increases his ability to protect himself at the cost of less attack power, and the Nimble suit increases Batman's maneuverability, allowing him to perform acrobatic jumps and glide in the air.
 In the Game Boy Color release, there is no suit-changing mechanic; Batman has a set of punches, kicks and uppercuts, and weapons such as the Dark Knight Staff and Nun Chucks.